jakubsmolaga/monitor_exercise/readme.md

 ## What is a condition variable?
 A condition variable is a synchronization primitive that allows threads to wait for a certain condition to occur.
-The structure consists of a semaphore and a counter that keeps track of the number of threads waiting for the condition to occur.
-The semaphore is used to block the threads that are waiting for the condition to occur.
 In this implementation the condition variable data structure looks like this:
 ```c
 // Condition variable